grafana/pyroscope/examples/language-sdk-instrumentation/java/rideshare/README.md

 # docker-compose down
 ```

 What this example will do is run all the code mentioned above and also send some mock-load to the 3 servers as well as their respective 3 endpoints.
-If you select our application: `rideshare.java.push.app.itimer` from the dropdown, you should see a flamegraph that looks like this (below).
-After we give the flamegraph some time to update and then click the refresh button we see our 3 functions at the bottom of the flamegraph taking CPU resources _proportional to the size_ of their respective `searchRadius` parameters.
+If you select our application: `rideshare.java.push.app.itimer` from the dropdown, you should see a flame graph that looks like this (below).
+After we give the flame graph some time to update and then click the refresh button we see our 3 functions at the bottom of the flame graph taking CPU resources _proportional to the size_ of their respective `searchRadius` parameters.

 ## Where's the performance bottleneck?
 ![1_java_first_slide-02-01](https://user-images.githubusercontent.com/23323466/173832109-5cf085d7-4164-4112-98ff-95bacf207185.png)